Experiences in a New Land

 “Thou shalt not be afraid for the terror by night; nor for the arrow that flieth by day.”
 (Psalm 91:5)

 A short time after Miss Stewart came to Cuba, her brother and his good wife decided to do something especially for her.
-After her bitter and deep disappointment on leaving India, they felt that going to a strange land at the age of fifty-two, she would need some security.
+After her bitter and deep disappointment on leaving India, they felt that, going to a strange land at the age of fifty-two, she would need some security.
 However, her security was safe in the confidence she had in God.

-At the time we speak of now, she was living there with two of the young girls.
-One day she began to feel a deep sorrow fall upon her.
+At the time of which we now speak, she was living there with two of the young girls.
 Every weekday up to Friday was used for calling on the needy or sick or helping souls.
 Friday was a day for fasting and prayer with Saturday left open for what might come.

-On Tuesday evening, the Spanish people held services, and on that particular day, she started out to call, but felt so depressed with the heavy weight of sorrow that hung over her that she returned to her home.
-In the evening, she went as usual to the prayer meeting and after reaching there, she said to the people, “I need your prayers for myself this evening; I have come with a heavy load on my heart, and I do not know why or how.
+One day she began to feel a deep sorrow fall upon her.
+On that particular Tuesday, she started out to call, but felt so depressed with the heavy weight of sorrow that hung over her that she returned to her home.
+In the evening, she went as usual to the prayer meeting held by the Spanish people, and said, “I need your prayers for myself this evening; I have come with a heavy load on my heart, and I do not know why or how.
 I only know I badly need prayer.”

-As she spoke, the load seemed to be lifted, but as soon as the service closed, the same heaviness of heart fell upon her again as though some awful thing had happened or was about to happen.
-She returned home to tarry once more with the Lord.
-At last she retired for the night, but could not sleep.
-Finally she dozed uneasily.
-The two girls, who lived with her, decided to wash out some personal pieces and moved about the house very quietly, bringing into their room a large vessel and washing out the pieces.
+The two girls, who lived with her, decided to wash out some of their clothes, and moved about the house very quietly, bringing into their room a large vessel to wash out the pieces.
 By the time that they had finished, she lay quietly in her bed.
-They decided that it was better to not disturb her or risk awakening her, so the vessel of water was left standing in the bedroom over night.
+They decided that it was better to not disturb her or risk awakening her, so the vessel of water was left standing in the bedroom overnight.
 Planning to empty it early the next morning, they undressed and went to bed and to sleep.

 Shortly after that, the missionary stirred and awakened again, and went down in earnest prayer.
 About one o’clock, the heavy load lifted, and a wave of relief swept over her soul.
 At no time could she say that she understood the awful heaviness, but she felt that at last she prayed through and won the victory.

 Meanwhile three or four men came quietly around to the rear of the house, leaving one man sitting at the wheel.
-Working silently as the occupants of the home slept, they bored a hole in the back door, inserted a funnel through it, and blew gas in the house.
+Working silently, as the occupants of the home slept, they bored a hole in the back door, inserted a funnel through it, and blew gas in the house.
 This caused a deep sleep to fall on the victims within.
 They waited long enough for the gas to have full effect; then they broke in and began to plunder.
 Everything of value that could be used or sold was taken.

 “Little girl, if you will tell us where she hides her money, we will go away and will not bother you.”